-The interest in utilising catch, cover and companion crops as part of a sustainable farming system is increasing year on year as growers look towards minimal tillage and improving Nitrogen Use Efficiency (NUE) as methods to reduce establishment and input costs, whilst improving the health of their biggest asset, their soils in the longer term.
-The move to minimal tillage needs to be planned and managed to reduce the potential negative effect on crop yield which remains the key driver of profitability.
-The Environmental Land Management (ELM) scheme and the Sustainable Farming Incentive (SFI) options within it offer an opportunity for growers to be supported on this journey.
+The interest in utilising catch, cover and companion crops as part of a sustainable farming system continues to increase as growers look towards minimal tillage and improving Nitrogen Use Efficiency (NUE) as methods to reduce establishment and input costs, also their carbon footprint whilst improving soil health and productivity in the longer term.
+However, the move to minimal tillage needs to be planned and managed to reduce the potential negative effect on crop yield, which remains the key driver of profitability.
+The Environmental Land Management scheme (ELMs) and the Sustainable Farming Incentive (SFI) options within it offer an opportunity for growers to be supported on this journey.
+Examples of supportive SFI options are the Multi species winter cover crops option (£129/ha) and the companion crops option (£55/ha).
+Additionally the new SFI rotational Legume fallow option NUM3 (£593/ha) offers a route to faster soil health improvements and the potential to reduce nitrogen inputs.

-Within the guide you will find information on the potential benefits of catch and cover cropping, details of species and varieties, a range of summer catch and autumn cover crop mixtures, guidance on establishment and termination of covers and options for OSR companion crops.
+Within the guide you will find information on the potential benefits of catch and cover cropping, details of species and varieties, a range of summer catch, autumn cover crop and SFI mixtures, guidance on establishment and termination of covers and options for OSR companion crops.

-We continue with the Agrii R&D trials to evaluate new species and varieties, establishment techniques, companion cropping and soil biota changes across a range of soil types to enable us to offer you the benefit of the knowledge gained.
+We continue with the Agrii R&D trials to evaluate new species and varieties, establishment techniques, companion cropping, rotational SFI mixtures and soil biota changes across a range of soil types to enable us to offer you the benefit of the knowledge gained.